dohaalnabahin/Prediction-of-Product-Sales/README.md

 ## 🤖 Model & Evaluation

 ### Model Used
-A **Linear Regression** model was built to predict item sales based on product and outlet features.
+A **Random Forest model** model was built to predict item sales based on product and outlet features.

 ### Preprocessing
 - Missing values handled using median imputation for numerical features